1. Welcome and Intro

 You're testing to learn whether businesses like yours display or other entities like national and local organizations display.
 If the results do not show businesses like yours, you need to refine the keyword term.

-For example, I was searching for a client one day, and, I was not getting the results I expected–my client and similar businesses listed–with the terms I was using.
+For example, I was searching for a client one day, and, I was not getting the results I expected–my client and similar businesses listed.

 One of the traits that distinguishes my client is that she is a QuickBooks trainer and she specializes in working with startups.